-The MIFARE Operating System supports the functions to exchange data in the contact-less mode with other MIFARE components.
+The MIFARE Operating System supports the functions to exchange data in the contactless mode with other MIFARE components.
 The MIFARE Operating System is executed in the MIFARE Mode to ensure a strict separation between IC Dedicated Support Software and Security IC Embedded Software.
-Note, that the term MIFARE Operating System as being used in the Security Target does refer to both, the MIFARE classic and the MIFARE FLeX variety available for the TOE.
+Note, that the term MIFARE Operating System as being used in the Security Target refers to both, the MIFARE MSO and the MIFARE FLeX variant available for the TOE.
 Based on the partitioning of the memories the MIFARE Operating System is not able to access the Security IC Embedded Software and the data stored in the EEPROM area that is not reserved for the MIFARE Operating System.
 In the same way the access to the program and the data of the MIFARE Operating System is denied for the Security IC Embedded Software.
-A limited memory area for the data exchange (between Security IC Embedded Software and MIFARE Operating System) and the access to components of the hardware (by the MIFARE Operating System) must be configured by the Security IC Embedded Software.
-The MIFARE FLeX variety introduced with the preceding maintenance process of the TOE does base on the identical hardware and differs only in the embedded Test-ROM software.
+A limited memory area for the data exchange (between Security IC Embedded Software and MIFARE Operating System) can be configured by the Security IC Embedded Software.

-The contact based interface and the contactless interface of the hardware platform can be used independent from each other.
+The hardware platform comprises a contact based interface and a contactless interface.
+Both interfaces can be used independent from each other.
 Depending on the major configuration the contactless interface is disabled, or configured as S2C interface.
 Based on a specific minor configuration and an associated clock configuration both interfaces could be used simultaneously.

-6 Documentation
+6. Documentation